 Publish before a global audience.
 Present in a supportive environment.
 Hear the latest research.
 Network and create new relationships.
 Experience Japan.
 Join a global academic community.

 Does this sound appealing?
 Are you in the process of completing or have you just completed an undergraduate research project?
-Come to Kobe, Japan, and join students from across the globe at an international and interdisciplinary undergraduate symposium.
+Come to Tokyo, Japan, and join students from across the globe at an international and interdisciplinary undergraduate symposium.
 You can present your research and develop your presentation skills.
-As with all IAFOR events, AURS2018 will provide the opportunity for making new contacts and networking with students and professors.
+As with all IAFOR events, AURS2019 will provide the opportunity for making new contacts and networking with students and professors.

 This is a special event at which you can: